lana-abdalhaq/3d-printed-controller-stand/README.md

 # 3d-printed-controller-stand
 3D printed gaming controller stand designed in Fusion 360

-  Xbox • PS5 Controllers • PC controllers
+  Xbox Controllers • PS5 Controllers • PC controllers

  **Project Overview**

-This project is a 3D-printed controller stand designed to hold gaming controllers such as the Xbox controllers, and standard PS5 controllers, PC controllers.
+This project is a 3D-printed controller stand designed to hold gaming controllers such as the Xbox controllers,  standard PS5 controllers and PC controllers.

 I designed and modeled the stand using Autodesk Fusion 360 with a parametric workflow, then prepared it for printing using UltiMaker Cura 5.11.0.